SoftwareHeritage/swhapguide/SWHAP@Paris.md

 following four phases.

 - **Collect**: the first phase  is *conservative*, i.e., it is devoted to save the raw materials, in their physical or digital format, that the other phases will build upon.
-- **Curate**: the second phase aims at *analyzing, cleaning up and structuring* the raw materials that have been collected.
+- **Curate**: the second phase aims at *analyzing, cleaning up and structuring* the raw materials that have been collected, gather information regarding the software history and identify copyrights and licenses.
 - **Archive**: the third phase's goal is to contribute the curated materials to the digital infrastructures specialized for each kind of materials.
 From this stage on, all the curated material should have been digitalised in order to be processed.
 - **Present** The purpose of this phase is to create dedicated presentations of the curated materials.